mrush-ilao/ilao-documentation/docs/source/cms_custom_tokens.rst

 * Process-ES
 * Process-PL

-..note ::  The machine name for each type is lowercase.
+.. note::  The machine name for each type is lowercase.
 Uppercase is not supported.

 Adding and editing custom tokens
 ====================================